Alabama A&M University: Campus

 The campus grounds were designed by the Olmsted Brothers firm.
 The J.F.
-Drake Memorial Learning Resources Center was renovated in 2002, adding over 15,000 square feet (1,400 m2), an interactive Distance Learning Auditorium, conference, study and class rooms, lounges, and computer lab.
+Drake Memorial Learning Resources Center was renovated in 2002, adding almost 15,000 square feet (1,400 m2), an interactive Distance Learning Auditorium, conference, study and class rooms, lounges, and computer lab.
 The State Black Archives Research Center and Museum is located in the James H. Wilson Building, a national registered historical structure.
 On the third floor, the University Archives contains a collection of AAMU-related papers, paperwork, letters, and photos.

 Louis Crews Stadium is the sixth largest stadium in Alabama.
-Elmore Gymnasium is home to the basketball teams, and was once rated as one of the toughest places for opponents to play.
+Alabama A&M Events Center, which opened in 2022, is home to the basketball teams, commencements and other events sits adjacent to Louis Crews Stadium.

 In 1994, the Mamie Foster Student Living/Learning Complex was erected.
 Groundbreaking was held for the School of Business facility in 1995 and Louis Crews Stadium and Ernest L. Knight Complex Residence Hall construction began.
 The Engineering and Technology building known as Bond Hall was completed in 2002 and opened for classes in January 2003.
 The Normal Historic Preservation Association was incorporated on April 15, 2009, to help preserve and protect the Alabama A&M University National Historic District.
 The campus is served by the Bulldog Transit Shuttle bus system.
-A new 600-bed residence hall was constructed and opened for students January 2018, and construction planning of a new Event Center was approved by the Board of Trustees in September 2019.
+A new 600-bed residence hall was constructed and opened for students January 2018, and construction planning of a new Event Center was approved by the board of trustees in September 2019.

 Academics

-The university awards 41 Baccalaureate, 23 Master's, one EdS, and four PhD degrees.
+The university awards 41 Baccalaureate, 23 master's, one EdS, and five PhD degrees.
 A selective honors program is available for academically exceptional undergraduate students.